gastonlesbe/Gaston_demo_cypress/README.md

 # Project Title
-Gaston Demo Pytest
+Gaston Demo Cypress

 ## Description
 This project contains automated tests for the main login functionality of a web application.
-The tests are written using Python and the pytest framework.
+The tests are written using Cypress.

 ## Test Cases
 The following test cases are included in this project: